-137. Information on timing was available for 7 access applications which took an average of 259 days from the date of receipt by the Central Authority to the date of the final outcome.
-This can be compared with the global average of 301 days.

-138. Of these 7 access applications in which information about timing was available, only one came from a fellow Asia-Pacific State, which took 224 days to conclude.
-The average time for the remaining 6 applications from non-Asia-Pacific States was 265 days.
+- 140. Information on timing was available for 7 applications which took an average of 259 days from the date of receipt by the Central Authority to the final decision.
+This can be compared with the global average of 301 days. - 141.
+Timing was available for only one application from a fellow Asia-Pacific State, which took 224 days to conclude.
+The average time for the remaining applications from non-Asia-Pacific States was 265 days.